tmaurice54/tns_embedded_training/Docs/use_renode_robotframework.md

 ```

 You can also create your own file .repl using their board and add peripherals.
+We created a .repl file to simulate the STM32 board we need in this training, you can find it in the RenodeConfig folder.

 After you have load your board, you have to upload the software on it.
 For that type the command :